ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[D13]** A BPI User Account SHOULD be re-encrypted after every BPI User session to one or more cryptographic keys only known to the BPI User Account holder.

 **[R87]** and **[D13]** ensure that a compromise of a BPI does not expose BPI User Account information.
-A BPI may use the BPI User Account unique identifier or another unique identifer such as an account number known to the BPI User Account holder as an unencrypted identifier of the BPI User Account stored within the BPI.
+A BPI may use the BPI User Account unique identifier or another unique identifier such as an account number known to the BPI User Account holder as an unencrypted identifier of the BPI User Account stored within the BPI.

 **[R88]** The BPI User Account owner MUST be able to perform the following operations on its BPI User Account: read, update and delete.

 **[R89]** An internal BPI User MUST be able to perform the following operations on its BPI User Account: create, read, update and delete.

-**[R90]** An internal BPI User MUST be able to perform the following operations on other BPI User Account: create, read, update and delete provided that there exist one or more security policies authorizing these capabilities to said internal BPI User.
+**[R90]** An internal BPI User MUST be able to perform the following operations on other BPI User Accounts: create, read, update and delete provided that there exist one or more security policies authorizing these capabilities to said internal BPI User.

-**[R91]** A BPI User Account owner MUST be notified by a BPI of any changes to a BPI User Account or BPI Accounts associated to a BPI User Account.
+**[R91]** A BPI User Account owner MUST be notified by a BPI of any changes to a BPI User Account or BPI Accounts associated with a BPI User Account.

 ## 5.3 BPI Service Orchestration